-Oh Borneo, I do not even know where to start with this post, which is why I think it has taken me so long to write about our time there.
-Seeing the wild Orangutans is Borneo is something I have always wanted to do, but never actually thought it would happen, when I was there it was three days where I really realised how grateful I am for the life I have and that I have the opportunity to see these incredible places.
+Borneo, I do not even know where to start with this post, which is why I think it has taken me so long to write about our time there.
+Seeing the wild Orangutans in Borneo is something I have always wanted to do, but never actually thought it would happen, when I was there it was three days where I really realised how grateful I am for the life I have and that I have the opportunity to see these incredible places.

-We visited the Tajung Puting National Park in Indonesian Borneo with an independent local tour company called Jenie Subaru after a recommendation from DJ’s sister who visited a few years prior.
+We visited the Tajung Puting National Park in Indonesian Borneo with an independent local tour company called Jenie Subaru after a recommendation from family who visited a few years prior.
 Our tour consisted of a three day – two-night tour on a private Kelotok (wooden boat) with our own crew, you live, eat and sleep on the kelotok and spend three wonderful days surrounded by nature with no phones or the internet.

 From the moment our kelotok entered the national park via the water entrance I knew the following three days would be unforgettable.
 With only two places left in the world that you can see wild Orangutan they are obviously the main attraction but there is also a whole world of other incredible wildlife inside the park such as Gibbons, Aye-Ayes, Crocodiles, Hornbills, Probiscus Monkeys.